 Use Career Labs as an opportunity for students to build job readiness skills and explore college/career pathways.
-Career Labs will build partnerships with local employers and community organizations who will provide employment opportunities, apprenticeships, internships, and support students in furthering their education and career opportunities.
+Career Labs will provide opportunities to build partnerships with local employers and community organizations who can offer students employment opportunities, apprenticeships, internships, and support students in furthering their education and career opportunities.

-Students to be Served: Location(s):

-All All Schools
+Students to be Served: All Schools All Schools

-Actions/Ser vices

-Select from New, Modified, or Unchanged Select from New for 2017-18 Select from New for 2018-19 lified, or Unchanged ect from New, Modified, or Unchanged 2019-20

-N/A N/A Nev v

-2017-18 Acti 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services

-N/A N/A pre you skill prol care ar Up - Career Labs is a 40-hour career p course that is designed for youth and ng adults to master key employability is such as communication, team work, blem-solving, time management, and eer readiness (resumes, interview skills, working).
+Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 N/A N/A New 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services N/A N/A Year Up - Career Labs is a 40-hour career prep course that is designed for youth and young adults to master key employability skills such as communication, team work, problemsolving, time management, and career

-Budgeted Expenditures

-Year 2017-18 2018-19 2019-20

-Amount N/A N/A \$70,000

-Source N/A N/A CSI Grant